mathigon/textbooks/content/sequences/content.md

     include svg/triangle-6.svg
 :::

-You've already seen the recursive formula for triangle numbers:
+You’ve already seen the recursive formula for triangle numbers:
 `x_n =` [[`x_(n-1) + n`|`n^2 - 1`|`2 × x_(n-1) - 1`]].

 ---
 > id: billiard-pool

-It is no coincidence that there are always 10 pins when bowling or 15 balls when playing billiard: it's because they are both triangle numbers!
+It is no coincidence that there are always 10 pins when bowling or 15 balls when playing billiard: it’s because they are both triangle numbers!

 ::: column(width=320)